Visual Management - Visualization as a tool for better processes

 4. cause evaluation

-5. verification of correctness and derivation of measures
+5. checking for correctness and deriving measures

-- direct integration into the design of affected objects
+- Direct integration into the design of affected objects

 - fast acquisition becomes possible